apache/samza/docs/learn/documentation/versioned/jobs/logging.md

 {% endhighlight %}

 If you’re not using Maven, please make sure both the above dependencies end up in your Samza package’s lib directory.
-Also, make sure there isn't any dependency on slf4j-log4j12 library while logging with Log4j2.
+Also, make sure there isn't any dependency on slf4j-log4j12 library while using Log4j2.

 Next, you need to make sure that these dependencies are also listed in your Samza project's build.gradle: